Core Verification

 Light Client Completeness: If a header

-was not generated by an instance of Tendermint consensus, then the light client should never settrust(h)
+hwas not generated by an instance of Tendermint consensus, then the light client should never settrust(h)to true.

 Remark: If in the course of the computation, the light client obtains certainty that some headers were forged by adversaries (that is were not generated by an instance of Tendermint consensus), it may submit (a subset of) the headers it has seen as evidence of misbehavior.